 A serial comma (often called an Oxford comma) is the comma that is used to separate items in a list of three or more things.

-APA uses the serial comma after every element in a list except the very last one.
-Thus, APA uses the serial comma even before the words and or or.
+APA uses the serial comma between every element in a list.
+Thus, APA uses the serial comma even before the words "and" or "or."
 For example, view the commas in the sentence below:

 Even when the list is made up of longer sentence elements, the same rules apply:

 The researcher requested consent forms to hand out, determined interest in the project by asking a few preliminary questions, distributed information regarding the project’s guidelines, and eventually found his population.

 - See the Writing Center's website for more tips on using serial commas.

 - See How do I make lists in APA?.